JanHerca/urantiapedia/input/wikijs/help/start.md

 ## What is?

-[Urantiapedia](https://urantiapedia.org) is a web for publishing, sharing and collaborate in any content related to [The Urantia Book](https://www.urantia.org/).
+[Urantiapedia](https://urantiapedia.org) is a web for publishing, sharing and collaborating in any content related to [The Urantia Book](https://www.urantia.org/).

+## Our mission

+The key mission we have set for *Urantiapedia* is:
+1. Help in dissemination of *The Urantia Book* revelations throughout the world.
+2. Allow for a better understanding of the teachings of *The Urantia Book*.
+3. Offer the usefulness of linking most of the current knowledge available about the Urantia revelation.

 ## How it works?

-It is based in [Wiki.js](https://js.wiki/), a powerful and extensible open source Wiki software that is build on top of modern technologies like [Node.js](https://nodejs.org/) and [Vue.js](https://vuejs.org/).
-Wiki.js can be used freely by any org to create any type of Wiki.
+It is based in [Wiki.js](https://js.wiki/), a powerful and extensible open source Wiki software that is build on top of modern technologies like [Node.js](https://nodejs.org/) and [Vue.js](https://vuejs.org/). *Wiki.js* can be used freely by any org to create any type of Wiki.

 A Wiki is a webpage maintained and edited collaboratively by a user community.
 Any registered user, after some validations, can add, modify or delete content, and all changes are saved in a permament historical, so nothing is lost in an accidental removal.
 Information is stored in a database so it can do the classic actions as massive additions/removals, backups or searches.

+To facilitate addition of content, a program called *Urantiapedia Tools* is under development.
+This program automates format conversion tasks and helps with content review tasks.

+Both *Urantiapedia Tools* and *Wiki.js* will receive new functionality as *Urantiapedia* extends its content types.
+The developments and the content files are available from the web [Urantiapedia at GitHub](https://github.com/JanHerca/urantiapedia).
+This website is public and anyone can make contributions following the GitHub methodology.

 ## How is it organized?